 Deadlines and Dates

-The grant application deadline is 5 p.m. on the first Friday in February.
+The grant application deadline for both grant opportunities is 5 p.m. on the first Friday in February.

 - Grants are made to qualified 501(c)(3), governmental, educational, and religious organizations serving Haywood County.

 - An eligible organization may only submit one application per year.

 Grants generally do not support: capital campaigns, scholarships, annual giving campaigns, endowment funds, debt repayment, sectarian religious purposes, partisan political purposes, festivals or one-time events such as exhibits, performances or fundraisers, private primary and secondary schools (except for projects or programs that are not directed toward the school's students or staff and that directly address community needs) and private clubs, or activities taking place or expenses incurred before grant decisions are made.